Katello/katello-client-bootstrap/README.md

 * Create domains

-When using the `--skip-foreman` option, no user account in Foreman is needed at all.
+When using the `--skip foreman` option, no user account in Foreman is needed at all.

 When using the `--legacy-purge` option, a user account on the legacy environment (RHN/Satellite5) is required.
 The user needs to be an admin of the system in the legacy environment by having any of the following roles: